Gander International Airport: Runways

 Gander has two active runways: runway 13/31 which is 8900 × 200 ft, and runway 03/21 (changed from 04/22 in August 2004) which measures 10200 × 200 ft and underwent a $10 million comprehensive rehabilitation project, completed in September 2012.

 The airport's runway 03/21 was designated as an emergency landing runway for NASA's Space Shuttle orbiter.
-The airport is also an important emergency landing runway for large aircraft in transatlantic operation in the ETOPS system, which requires aircraft to always have less than a certain distance from a suitable landing site.
+The airport is also an important emergency landing runway for large aircraft in transatlantic operation in the ETOPS system, which requires aircraft to always be within a specified distance from a suitable alternate landing site in case of engine failure.
 For many two-engine aircraft this is two or three hours with malfunction in one engine.

 Fire services

 Gander Airport Safety and Airside Operations is responsible for fire and rescue operations using three vehicles at their station within the airport.
 It also has a mutual aid agreement with the Town of Gander Fire Department to provide additional fire fighting services.